+Headaches and migraines are two of the most common types of primary headache disorders.
+While they share some similarities, they are also distinct in many ways.
 Headaches cause pain in the head, face, or upper neck, and can vary in frequency and intensity.
-A migraine is an extremely painful primary headache disorder.
-Migraines often produce symptoms that are more intense and debilitating than headaches.
-However, some types of migraines do not cause a headache.
+A migraine is an extremely painful primary headache disorder that often produces symptoms that are more intense and debilitating than headaches.

 If you have a migraine, you may experience pain on one or both sides of your head.
 The pain is usually more severe on one side.
 A tension headache is accompanied by a dull pain and tension or pressure; a migraine headache produces a strong heartbeat or pulse.
 Cluster headaches cause stinging or extreme burning near one eye.